-Special thanks to my muse, all the young girls of the world; my closest ally, friend, and companion, Marisela; and my family and all the children of the world from whom I acquire immense knowledge.
-Also to my dearest friends who impact my life on a daily basis: Dr. Sony, Dr. Sukhmani, Safwat, Androula, Shahnaz, Lina Simon, Laila Simon, Eddie Shalhoub, Natalie Harb, Simon Simon, Maria Guevera, Dr. Faten Bebawi, Dr. Nardeen Shafik, Fayez Ibrahim, Sultana and Hani Wazzan, Daniela Veizaj, Ginny Offstein, my dear childhood friend Vera, Atef Khalil, Celine Zamoyska and Taran, Dan Dion, Tracey, Jessica, Lily, Dr. Eric Hanson, and Professor Kathleen Hanson, and all the others whose names are printed in my heart.
+For my muse, all the young girls of the world, and my closest ally, friend and companion, Marisela, to my family and all the children of the world from whom I acquire immense knowledge.
+Also to my dearest friends who impact my life on daily basis: Dr. Sonny, Dr. Sukhmani, Safwat, Androula, Shahnaz, Lina Simon, Laila Simon, Eddie Shalhoub, Natalie Harb, Simon Simon, Maria Guevera, Daniela Veizaj, Ginny Offstein, Atef Khalil, Celine Zamoyska & Taran, Dan Dion, Tracey, Jessica, Lily, Dr. Eric Hanson, and Professor Kathleen Hanson, and all the others whose names are printed in my heart.

-I wish to offer my gratitude to my physicians who work tirelessly and selflessly to save my life: Grammy Award–winning Dr. Mike Vasilomanolak, Dr. David Shen, Dr. David Rosenberg, Dr. Nancy Godfrey, Dr. Farin Azadeh, Dr. Michael Kim, Dr. Kashyap Trivedi, my Italian brothers Dr. Mario Curti and Dr. Thomas Asciuto, Dr. Laura Manuel, Dr. Christopher Witson, Dr. Harry Karp, Dr. George Macer, Dr. Robert Liou, Dr. Stevens Grant, and Dr. Stephen A. Hightower.
-Also to all of my nurses, especially Elizabeth Alvarez, Lucy, and Va, and to all the victims of medical and life challenges.
+Asciuto, Dr. Laura Manuel, Dr. Christopher Witson, Dr. Harry Karp, Dr. George Macer, Dr. Stevens Grant, and Dr. Stephen A. Hightower.
+To all of my nurses, especially, Elizabeth Alvarez, Lucy, Va, and to all the victims of medical and life challenges.

 Also to all the nurses and staff at Todd Cancer Pavilion for making my therapy experience as tolerable as possible.

-I would like to thank my legal advisers and friends Mrs. Ruth Shamir and Mr. Jack Golan of the law firm of Popkin, Shamir, and Golan and my personal honorable barrister, Joseph Henein, Esq.
+Special thanks to my legal advisors and friends Mrs. Ruth Shamir and Mr. Golan of the Law Firm Popkin, Shamir & Golan and my personal Honorable Barrister, Joseph Henein, Esq.

 There are only two ways to react to life’s trials and tribulations: Either to become frustrated, bitter, angry and feeling sorrow, or to see all events as comical and, somewhat, whacky.
 There has never been a day in human existence that did not have surprises and astonishments; how each of us reacts, determines the outcome.